-On 31 October I introduced a Bill to the Queensland Parliament that would #StopAdani and protect the Galilee for good.
-The Bill will support Australia’s commitments to pursue efforts to keep global warming below 1.5 degrees above pre-industrial levels by 2100, by preventing any coal mining in the Galilee Basin.
+On 31 October 2018 I introduced a Bill to the Queensland Parliament that would #StopAdani and protect the Galilee for good.
+The Mineral Resources (Galilee Basin) Amendment Bill 2018 will support Australia’s commitments to pursue efforts to keep global warming below 1.5 degrees above pre-industrial levels by 2100, by preventing any coal mining in the Galilee Basin.

 My Bill proposes amendments to the Mineral Resources Act 1989 to:

 prohibit the granting of new coal mining leases for land in the Galilee Basin;

 terminate existing coal mining leases for land in the Galilee Basin;